tfiedlerdejanze/expublish/README.md

 - A new changelog entry
 - A new version git commit and tag

-Expublish was built with a fully automated continuous release process in mind.
-This is why it makes some expectations and automatically pushes and publishes the new package version to git and hex respectively.
+Expublish was built with a CI integrated continuous release process in mind.
+The mix task makes certain assumptions and automatically pushes and publishes the new package version to git and hex respectively.

 This and other behavior can be changed using various [options](#options).
 Here are the commonly used ones: